Investor relations.

 In a paragraph

-We build an automated software factory that turns prose specifications and legacy Fortran into formally-verified SPARK-Ada code.
-SPARK 2014 is the verification regime used to certify aircraft flight-control and rail-signalling software; the factory produces code in that regime.
+We build an automated software factory that turns plain-English specifications and old scientific code into modern software that is mathematically proven to do what it says.
+The same proof regime used to certify aircraft flight-control software.
 The factory has been demonstrated in two output classes to date:

 - Government-shaped decision logic — four public worked examples (release-date / HDC / parole / state pension calculators); one of these accepted by HMG as a gift under the Open Government Licence v3.0.
 These model published rules; they are not commissioned deployments.